planio-gmbh/chef-iptables_persistent/README.md

 #### Integer

-If a rule simply consist of an interer, it will result in a rule hat will open this protocol port (typically UDP or TCP) on the INPUT chain for all.
+If a rule simply consists of an interer, it will result in a rule hat will open this protocol port (typically UDP or TCP) on the INPUT chain for all.
 The generated rule will be similar to this: